jaspector

 Monday through Friday, 8:30 a.m. to 4:30 p.m.

-Typical inspection sequence: Most permits require footing, framing, and final inspections, with separate trade inspections for electrical, plumbing, and HVAC.
+Typical sequence: Most permits require footing, framing, and final inspections, with separate trade inspections for electrical, plumbing, and HVAC.
 Accessory-building guide specifically calls for footing, electrical rough-in where applicable, and final

-Do I need a building permit in Auburn, GA?
+01 Do I need a building permit in Auburn, GA?

 All new construction and most additions, alterations, and renovations.
 The city's brochure also lists decks, accessory structures, pools, grading and grubbing, and all electrical, plumbing, and HVAC systems

-How much does a building permit cost in Auburn, GA?
+02 How much does a building permit cost in Auburn, GA?

+Building permit fees in Auburn, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is 120.
 Fees are calculated as: For accessory structures: $6.50 per $1,000 of estimated construction cost with a $120 minimum.
 Broader building permit fee is determined by square footage.

-How do I apply for a building permit in Auburn, GA?
+03 How do I apply for a building permit in Auburn, GA?

-1. Confirm with Community Development whether the project needs a permit 2.
+To apply for a building permit in Auburn, GA, follow these steps: 1.
+Confirm with Community Development whether the project needs a permit 2.
 Prepare the building permit application, site plan, floor plan, and any required trade, septic, or affidavit materials 3.
 Email the application package to labland@cityofauburn-ga.org or submit it in person 4.
 City staff and SAFEbuilt review the package; trade permits must be filed separately by state licensed contractors where required 5.
 Pay the permit fee and receive the permit card 6.
 Post the permit card and request inspections by email or phone with at least 24 hours notice 7.
 Pass final inspection before occupancy

-How long does it take to get a building permit in Auburn, GA?
+04 How long does it take to get a building permit in Auburn, GA?

-What work is exempt from building permits in Auburn, GA?
+05 What work is exempt from building permits in Auburn, GA?

-How do I schedule a building inspection in Auburn, GA?
+06 How do I schedule a building inspection in Auburn, GA?

-Other cities in Barrow County
+Other jurisdictions in Barrow County.

-View all Barrow County jurisdictions →
+All Barrow County jurisdictions →